vuejs/docs/src/guide/scaling-up/testing.md

 1. Whitebox: Unit Testing

    Tests that are "Whitebox tests" are aware of the implementation details and dependencies of a component.
 They are focused on **isolating** the component under test.
-These tests will usually involve mocking some, if not all of your component's children, as well as setting up plugin state and dependencies (e.g. Vuex).
+These tests will usually involve mocking some, if not all of your component's children, as well as setting up plugin state and dependencies (e.g. Pinia).

 2. Blackbox: Component Testing